HuizaiVictorYao/VFM_SFOD/README.md

 ## Training

-1. Source Pretraining: Please use the source-pretrained weights or follow [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) to train your source-pretrained weight and put it in the correspoinding directory, for example,  `./exps/city2foggy_resnet50/source.pth`
+1. Source Pretraining: Please use the source-pretrained weights or follow [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) to train your source-pretrained weight and put it in the corresponding directory, for example,  `./exps/city2foggy_resnet50/source.pth`

 2. Source-free adaptation:
 ```bash